AlexisDougherty13/MedievalTrail-SwamphacksVIII/README.md

 As of 30 January 2022, the bot is public and can be added to Discord servers.

 Contact Alexis Dougherty at alexisdougherty@ufl.edu or https://discord.gg/VwJ5BhZpFb for more information.

+Note: Literary, game, and movie references appear in project.
+I do not own anything related to them.
+If something seems familiar, it probably is.